lmletham/HWsmartcell/README.md

 # Code Notes
-Alright!
-This version has working "elixir hide" function and submit button.
+This version has a basic working version of the "Test Code" field.